 Ryan’s teachings are based on personal narrative storytelling that interweaves his past academics with present research and science.
 His work is designed to help audiences and individuals break down the barriers that gender presents us all.

 After his appearance in the documentary Gender Rebel featured on MTV’s LOGO network in 2006, Ryan began traveling to universities where he shared the story of his transition from female to male and his recovery from an eating disorder.

-Ryan has been interviewed twice on Larry King Live, Ricki: The New Ricki Lake Show, Trisha, NPR’s On Point with Tom Ashbrook, and HuffPost Live and has made his acting debut on the web series, Brothers.
+Ryan has been interviewed twice on Larry King Live, Ricki: The New Ricki Lake Show, Trisha, NPR’s On Point with Tom Ashbrook, Cheddar TV and was honored to make a cameo in the web series, Brothers.
 He has also been interviewed by numerous newspapers and magazines including The Advocate, USNews, BuzzFeed, The Chicago Bureau, International Business Times, Baltimore Gay Life, and The Huffington Post.

 From 2008 to 2020, Ryan served as the Lead Author and Subject Matter Expert for an extensive range of e-learning courses used around the nation to train healthcare professionals and staff seeking continuing education around serving the LGBTQ community.
 These courses are now part of the Human Rights Campaign (HRC) Healthcare Equality Index (HEI).

 His academic publications include several personal narratives for peer-reviewed journals including the Journal of Ethics (2023), Journal of Ethics (2020), Journal of Ethics (2016), Journal of Ethics in Mental Health (2015), and Contemporary Sexuality (2012).